spiceai/spiceai/docs/criteria/accelerators/beta.md

   - [ ] Struct
   - [ ] Decimal128/Decimal256
 - [ ] Integration tests to cover "On Conflict" behaviors.

+#### TPCH

+- [ ] End-to-end test to cover accelerating TPCH-SF1 data from S3 and benchmarking TPCH queries (official and simple).
+  - [ ] All supported modes should run all queries with no [major bugs](#bug-levels).
-- [ ] A reproducible test script that can load a variety of datasets into accelerators in both file/embedded memory mode.
+- [ ] A test script exists that can load TPCH-SF10 and TPCH-SF100 data into this accelerator in all supported modes.
-  - Loads and runs these benchmarks:
-    - [ ] TPCH-SF10 (embedded memory/file)
-    - [ ] TPCH-SF100 (file)
+- [ ] The accelerator can load TPCH-SF10 in all supported modes, and can run all queries with no [major bugs](#bug-levels).
+- [ ] The accelerator can load TPCH-SF100 in either file or direct database mode, and can run all queries with no [major bugs](#bug-levels).

+#### TPCDS

+- [ ] End-to-end test to cover accelerating TPCDS-SF1 data from S3 and benchmarking TPCDS queries (official and simple).
-    - [ ] TPCDS-SF10 (embedded memory/file)
+  - [ ] All supported modes should run all queries with no [major bugs](#bug-levels).
-    - [ ] TPCDS-SF100 (file)
+- [ ] A test script exists that can load TPCDS-SF10 and TPCDS-SF100 data into this accelerator in all supported modes.
+- [ ] The accelerator can load TPCDS-SF10 in all supported modes, and can run all queries with no [major bugs](#bug-levels).
+- [ ] The accelerator can load TPCDS-SF100 in either file or direct database mode, and can run all queries with no [major bugs](#bug-levels).

+#### ClickBench

+- [ ] A test script exists that can load ClickBench data into this accelerator in either file or direct database mode.
+- [ ] The accelerator can load ClickBench in either file or direct database mode, and all queries are attempted.
-    - [ ] ClickBench (memory/file)
+  - [ ] All query failures should be logged as issues.
+No bug fixes are required for ClickBench

+#### Data correctness

+- [ ] TPCH-SF10 loaded into memory, returned results are identical across source/federated/accelerated queries for all TPCH queries and TPCH simple queries.
+- [ ] TPCH-SF100 loaded into file, returned results are identical across source/federated/accelerated queries for all TPCH queries and TPCH simple queries.

+- [ ] TPCDS-SF10 loaded into memory, returned results are identical across source/federated/accelerated queries for all TPCDS queries and TPCDS simple queries.
+- [ ] TPCDS-F100 loaded into file, returned results are identical across source/federated/accelerated queries for all TPCDS queries and TPCDS simple queries.

 ### Docs

-- [ ] Doc/Specification include all required information for a user to set up the accelerator.
+- [ ] Documentation includes all information and steps for a user to set up the accelerator.
-- [ ] Include all known issues/limitations.
+- [ ] Documentation includes all known issues/limitations for the accelerator.
-- [ ] Include any exceptions made to allow this accelerator to reach Beta quality (e.g. if a particular data type cannot be supported by the accelerator).
+- [ ] Documentation includes any exceptions made to allow this accelerator to reach Beta quality (e.g. if a particular data type cannot be supported by the accelerator).
-- [ ] Easy to follow quickstart.
+- [ ] The accelerator has an easy to follow quickstart.
-- [ ] All remaining [minor](#bug-levels) TPCDS, TPCH and ClickBench bugs are raised as issues.
+- [ ] All [minor](#bug-levels) TPCDS and TPCH bugs are raised as issues.

-### Data correctness

-- [ ] TPCH SF10 loaded into memory, returned results are identical across source/federated/accelerated queries for all 21 TPCH queries and TPC simple queries.
-- [ ] TPCH SF100 loaded into file, returned results are identical across source/federated/accelerated queries for all 21 TPCH queries and TPC simple queries.
+- [ ] All ClickBench bugs are raised as issues.